csci3444-principe/ex0-git-commands-1/README.md

 ## To add all files from working dir to staging
 git add .

+## To commit staged files to local repository
+git commit -m 'initial commit' README.md

+## To re-add to staging and commit to local repo in 1 step of ALL files that were added to staging before they were modified again
+echo 'deleteMe' >> README.md
+unix2dos README.txt
+git commit -a -m 'commit after dummy edit'

 ## To create branch
 git branch hello